waifuai/quantum-circuit-optimization/src/model-training/nn/README.md

 Each module contains scripts that can be run independently.
 Refer to the README files within each module for specific instructions on how to run the scripts.
 For example:

--   To train the DCN model: `python dcn/legacy_cpu_dcn.py`
+-   To run the Cirq optimizer: `python dcn/cirq_circuit_optimizer.py`
--   To run the hybrid DNN-Cirq optimizer for 1s circuits: `python dnn/1s/cirq_dnn_optimizer.py`
+-   To run the hybrid DNN-Cirq optimizer for 1s circuits: `python dnn/1s/hybrid_dnn_cirq_optimizer.py`
+-   To run the hybrid DNN-Cirq optimizer for 32s circuits: `python dnn/32s/hybrid_dnn_cirq_optimizer_32s.py`
 -   To create a dataset of quantum circuits: `python ds_dnn/cirq_dataset_creator.py`
 -   To train a DNN on a normalized dataset: `python norm_ds_dnn/cpu_norm_ds_dnn.py`